russellgordon/ics4u-s2-2024-25/content/source-ics4u/s1/All Classes/Thread 3, Day 7.md

 excludeBacklinks: true
 excludeFromExplorer: true
 enableToc: false
-created: 2025-01-16T01:23:31.000-0400
+created: 2025-01-17T01:23:31.000-0400
 notes:
 ---
 ## Agenda
 1. Task: [[Paper Prototyping]]
-	- Thinking through student-facing features and additional functionality for the LCS Check In app.
+	- Use the this period to complete your paper prototype for student-facing features and additional functionality for the LCS Check In app.
+	- Be sure to [[Paper Prototyping#Rubric|review the rubric]] that will be used to evaluate your group's work.
+	- This work is due at the end of today's class.

 ## Things to do before our next class